ycdxsb/PocOrExp_in_Github/2017/README.md

 - [https://github.com/smythtech/DWF-CVE-2017-1000000](https://github.com/smythtech/DWF-CVE-2017-1000000) :  ![starts](https://img.shields.io/github/stars/smythtech/DWF-CVE-2017-1000000.svg) ![forks](https://img.shields.io/github/forks/smythtech/DWF-CVE-2017-1000000.svg)

 ## CVE-2017-20165
  A vulnerability classified as problematic has been found in debug-js debug up to 3.0.x.
 This affects the function useColors of the file src/node.js.
 The manipulation of the argument str leads to inefficient regular expression complexity.
 Upgrading to version 3.1.0 is able to address this issue.
-The name of the patch is c38a0166c266a679c8de012d4eaccec3f944e685.
+The identifier of the patch is c38a0166c266a679c8de012d4eaccec3f944e685.
 It is recommended to upgrade the affected component.
 The identifier VDB-217665 was assigned to this vulnerability.